October 1, 2025

 A Place for Portfolio Inspiration

-In the last few weeks I have been working on a new project over on my website callthedesignguy.com.
-I talk about portfolios a lot between this newsletter, The Portfolio Squeeze, Youtube, and TikTok.
-I know that a solid portfolio can give you an amazing jumpstart when it comes to a successful career in the creative industry.
+Over the last few weeks I’ve been working on a new project on callthedesignguy.com.
+I talk about portfolios a lot in this newsletter, The Portfolio Squeeze, YouTube, and TikTok.
+A solid portfolio can jumpstart your creative career.

 PS.
-If you have signed up for a portfolio review with me.
-I am slowly working through them and have not forgotten!
+If you signed up for a portfolio review with me, I am slowly working through them.
 Thank you for your patience.

 If you would like Creative Juice sent directly to your inbox every Monday, you can subscribe here.